-Each social worker is required to send an introductory letter to each parent/guardian of the students on his/her/they caseload no later than September 3, 2021.
+Each social worker is required to send an introductory letter to each parent/guardian of the students on their caseload no later than September 9, 2022.
 The correspondence should contain the following information:

-- Social worker's name - Days assigned to school - Day student is scheduled for Behavior Support Service - Social worker's contact information (e.g. email or school phone number and extension-please refer to Appendix 10 for a template.)
+- Social worker's name - Days assigned to school - Day student is scheduled for Behavior Support Service - Social worker's contact information (e.g. email or school phone number and extension -please refer to Appendix 10 for a template.)